xxchillkroetexx/firemon-api/docs/index.rst

 The ``firemon-api`` is an attempt to make a Pythonic wrapper to the FireMon SIP APIs (Security Manager, etc...).

 The intent is to hopefully speed up development of projects.
+There is no intent to do a 1-to-1 reference of all the potential API calls.
+If that is desired you may try to use the dynamically built functions created using the ``get_api()``.
+There is also no intention to follow any version of the FireMon products and so there may be instances where a function worked in one version but no longer in another though this generally is not a problem.

 -------------------